Laurie Hernandez: Other television roles

 On November 24, 2016, she appeared on the 90th anniversary of the Macy's Thanksgiving Day Parade, riding the Spirit of America float.

-From November 24–26, 2017, Hernandez was the special guest narrator for the Candlelight Processional at Epcot Center in Disney World.
+Then in 2017, she was the special guest narrator for the Candlelight Processional at Epcot Center in Disney World.
+She was a Grand Marshal of the 2020 Rose Parade.

-Books

 Hernandez released her book I Got This: To Gold and Beyond on January 24, 2017.
-In 2018 Hernandez published a similar children's book for younger readers titled She's Got This, with illustrations by Nina Mata.
+In 2018, Hernandez published a similar children's book titled She's Got This, with illustrations by Nina Mata.